Main Street, Norwell Village, Massachusetts

 Why Norwell Families Choose the Law Office of Jason Cullen

-Estate planning also means making sure your life insurance, retirement accounts, and other financial assets have the right beneficiary designations.
-These designations override your will, so if they are outdated or incorrect, your assets may not go where you intended.
-I review every account and designation as part of the planning process to make sure everything works together.
-Whether you are a first-time parent or a longtime Norwell resident updating an older plan, I make the process straightforward, affordable, and personal.
+Estate planning also means making sure your life insurance, retirement accounts, and financial assets have the right beneficiary designations.
+These override your will, so if they are outdated, your assets may not go where you intended.
+I review everything as part of the process.

 How I Help